kuro68k/Superplay/KBUS.md

 | 1 | Command code |
 | 0-63 | Data |

-USB handles packet length and checksums as part of its own protocol, so there is no need to duplicate them.
+USB handles the checksum as part of its own protocol, so there is no need to duplicate it.
 Commands are as follows:

 | Command | Code | Description |
 | :--- | :--- | :--- |